-The School is in the process of applying for a Bronze Athena SWAN award.
-The Athena SWAN Charter recognises commitment shown by Universities and their individual Schools and Departments to advancing women’s careers.
+The Athena SWAN Charter recognises commitment shown by Universities and their individual Schools and Departments to gender representation and advancing women’s careers.
 There are three levels of award; Bronze, Silver and Gold.
 The Bronze departmental award recognises that a School has a solid foundation for eliminating gender bias and developing an inclusive culture that values all staff.

 Gender Equality Policy Commitments